ni/nimi-python/.github/ISSUE_TEMPLATE.md

 <!--
-When filing an issue, please fill in the requested fields as thoroughly as you can and then delete this comment -->
+When filing an issue, please fill in the requested fields as thoroughly as you can and then delete this comment
+Note: For issues, assistance, and questions about using NI products, please visit ni.com/support.
+Issues opened here should be specifically related to these Python APIs.
+-->

 * Description of issue